I love tending my houseplants, and this may be the easiest-to-care-for and most forgiving plant I've ever owned.

-Caring for Euphorbia Trigona as a Houseplant
+How to Care for Euphorbia trigona as a Houseplant

-- Euphorbia trigona love bright sunlight.
-A south-facing window is an ideal location to place it, though an east or west window will also work.
+- Ideal Placement: Euphorbia trigona love bright sunlight.
+A south-facing window is an ideal location to place it, though an east- or west-facing window will also work.

 - Water: Euphorbia trigona like to dry out between waterings.
-You can put your finger (or you could use a pencil) about an inch into the soil, if it's damp, you can wait on watering; if it's dry, you know it's time to water again.
+Dip your finger about an inch into the soil: if it's damp, you can wait on watering; if it's dry, you know it's time to water again.

-To propagate this plant you will need a thick pair of gloves, not only to protect you from the prickly spines, but as protection from the plant's toxic sap.
+To propagate this plant, you will need a thick pair of gloves, not only to protect you from the prickly spines but as protection from the plant's toxic sap.
 Any cut portion of this plant will secrete a milky-white, sticky sap that is a skin irritant.
-Be careful not to get any of the sap on your skin and, certainly, keep away from mucous membranes.
+Be careful not to get any of the sap on your skin and, certainly, keep it away from mucous membranes.

 About the African Milk Tree Plant